kesha-antonov/react-native-zoom-reanimated/README.md

 ## TODO

 - document useZoomGesture
-- add examples of usage Zoom, useZoomGesture with react-native app code
+- add examples of usage Zoom (with or without different configs), useZoomGesture with react-native app code
 - add examples of list of images with FlatList
 - make list component with https://github.com/callstack/react-native-pager-view and export it for galleries usecase